idolactivities/vtuber-things/docs/guides/clipper.md

 When you are done creating your subtitles and segments, it's time to run Clipper.
 Select the commented lines that you want to make a clip from (hold shift or ctrl to select multiple lines).
-In my example,t hat would be the two lines at the top.
+In my example, that would be the two lines at the top.
 Then, from the "Automation" menu at the top, select "Clipper".
 That should bring up this dialog:

 ![Clipper menu](/scripts/assets/img/guides_clipper_clipper_menu.png)